-Appeals should be filed within three weeks of the date of notification that aid is suspended or terminated.
+Appeals should be filed within three weeks of the date of notification that aid is suspended.
 Appeals must be submitted by the published deadline for the term in which the student is appealing to receive federal aid.
 Appeals are reviewed by a committee consisting of staff members from the Office of Student Financial Assistance.
 Students will be notified of the appeal outcome via email approximately three weeks after receiving the complete appeal.

 Additional Information Regarding SAP: